 Diagnostic capabilities include PET/CT scanning, MRI, ultrasound, digital mammography, nuclear medicine (including sentinel node procedures) and gastrointestinal procedures to detect cancer or precancerous conditions, tumors, or to assess the spread of the disease.

-PET/CT is available at Lawrence Memorial Hospital where state of the art PET scans have been available for quite some time.
+PET/CT is conveniently located in the same building as the Hematology/Oncology Center.
+Our address is: Montvale PET/CT, Stoneham Outpatient Campus, 41 Montvale Ave., Stoneham, MA, 02180.
+Appointments are available Monday, Wednesday, Thursday and Friday.
+Call (866) 245-5995 to schedule an appointment.
 The combination of PET/CT scans in one image gives doctors the ability to precisely pinpoint where and how active a tumor might be.
 PET/CT enhances your physician's ability to develop a treatment plan that fits both the cancer and the patient.

 If something abnormal is found on the mammogram, a biopsy may be required.
 A biopsy is the only way to know if cancer is present.
 The hospitals at Hallmark Health System perform several types of biopsies depending on the position and size of a suspicious lump: stereotactic biopsy; surgical biopsy; core needle biopsy; fine needle aspirations; as well as sentinel-node biopsies.